By Mathabo Sekhonyana Marketing and Communications Manager at Adoozy

 Marketers need to be plugged into broader global trends through social media and other access points so that they fully grasp the nuance and texture of the African consumer.

 Take home fact: This is still Africa so tap into local flavour to create campaigns that deliver long-term success.
-It’s as simple as focusing on the information that’s relevant to the target market and communicating it in a way that’s relevant to their frame of reference.
+It’s as simple as focusing on the information relevant to the target market and communicating it in a way relevant to their frame of reference.

 3: Use Tastemakers to create influence

-The role of the influencer in the African market cannot be understated.
-The use of influencers and other tastemakers is critical in connecting with consumers and educating them around the benefits of a product and solution.
+The role of the influencer in the African market must be considered.
+The use of influencers and other tastemakers is critical in connecting with consumers and educating them about the benefits of a product and solution.
 In fact, a recent study undertaken by GeoPoll found that influencer marketing reaches upwards of 70% of people aged 15-25, making a significant difference to their product purchase choices and perceptions.
-The important thing to remember, however, is that with influencer marketing you have to take a 360 view.
+The critical thing to remember, however, is that with influencer marketing you have to take a 360 view.
 To really get ‘taste’ right, you have to look more broadly than digital influence and connect with the real tastemakers on the ground.
 For example, with our Adoozy power banks, a lot of the influencers or tastemakers that align with the lifestyle our product represents can be found at the city’s hottest nightclubs, entertainment festivals, upmarket restaurants and the like.
 A big part of our marketing job is therefore to plug in on the ground where we know our tastemakers can positively influence our target audience.

 Take home fact: The more an audience sees people who look like them, share their lifestyles and understand their pain points, the more likely it is that they can see themselves using the technology that these influencers promote.